daniel-isidro/master_kschool/master_class_35.md

 We can focus on several fields to simplify the data:

+* price of flight - or better ratio price vs. average historic price of that route
 * popular routes
 * popular destinations
 * classficate by short/medium/long routes